zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_03_datatypes.md

 Null represents an *intentional* absence of a primitive or composite value of a *defined* variable.

 Undefined represents that a value is *not defined*.
+We will deal with the difference between `null` and `undefined` later.

 A `Symbol()` is a unique value without an associated literal value.
 They are useful as unique keys, because `Symbol() == Symbol()` is false.
+Imagine a symbol as a unique key that opens one specific lock, in a world, where each created key is different from all other keys previously created.
 At this stage, just accept that symbols exist.
 You don't have to use them for anything yet.

 ```
 > null